shakfu/chuck-max/README.md

 Open the help file `help/chuck~.maxhelp` for a demo.

+## Missing Chugins

+There are four of the standard CCRMA chugins which are not included in the standard build:

+1. `WarpBuf`: works well, can be built with cmake option: `-DENABLE_WARPBUF`
+2. `Fauck`: not yet suppported, not yet known to work (wip).
+3. `Ladspa`: not yet supported but known to compile ok.
+4. `Fluidsynth`: not yet supported.

 ## Status

+- [ ] add midi support
+- [ ] add osc support
 - [ ] add windows support
 - [ ] add support for fauck (faust chugin)
-- [ ] add support for WarpBuf chugin
+- [x] add support for WarpBuf chugin
 - [x] add support for callbacks (if needed)
 - [x] add support for events
 - [x] build chugins with cmake